 Every day, thousands of people are injured in auto accidents, slip and falls, workplace injuries, and many other types of dangerous incidents.
 But few of us expect to go through one ourselves.
 The reality is that personal injuries are more common than we'd like to imagine.
 Many of us will, at some point or another, have a reason to file a personal injury claim.

-This article takes a look at injury statistics in order to understand the who, what, where, and how of personal injury incidents in America.
+This article takes a look at nationwide personal injury statistics to understand the who, what, where, and how of personal injury incidents in America.
+For specific advice about your situation, contact an experienced personal injury attorney in your area.

 How many people are injured each year?